Battle over plan to cap benefits ahead of Commons vote

 MPs are due to debate legislation on Tuesday which is designed to break the link between benefit rises and inflation.

 Instead there will be a three-year cap of 1% - which is below the expected rise in the cost of living - on most working-age benefits and tax credits for three years from 2013/14.

 Child benefit, housing benefit and universal credit will be capped for two years from 2014/15.

-The Opposition, who will fight the 1% cap, say that job seekers allowance has risen by 32% over the past decade, whereas wages have gone up by 36%.
+Labour, which will fight the 1% cap, says that jobseekers allowance has risen by 32% over the past decade, whereas wages have gone up by 36%.

-BBC political correspondent Gary O'Donoghue said that these are not new figures from either the government or the Labour party.
+These are not new figures from either the government or the Labour Party.

 Chancellor George Osborne told MPs in his Autumn Statement last month that the incomes of those on out-of-work benefits had risen "twice as fast as those in work" over the last five years.

 Mr Duncan Smith said that working families had been tightening their belts after years of pay restraint while watching benefits rise - and that, he said, was not fair.